Eye Movement Desensitization and Reprocessing

 Does EMDR Work?

 EMDR is effective in treating trauma and PTSD.
-77% of individuals who struggle with trauma see improvement in those symptoms after having completed EMDR therapy.
+77% of individuals who struggle with trauma see improvement in those symptoms after completing EMDR therapy.
 Studies have also shown that these benefits last long-term.
-It has also been shown as an effective form of treatment for anxiety, depression, and panic disorders, especially when underlying trauma led to the development of those.
+It has also been shown as an effective treatment for anxiety, depression, and panic disorders, especially when underlying trauma leads to those developing.

-With regards to substance abuse and addiction treatment, EMDR helps improve symptoms and can help to treat the underlying trauma that led to substance abuse.
-When there is co-occurring mental illness, it is critical these are treated together; EMDR does this.
+Regarding substance abuse and addiction treatment, EMDR helps improve symptoms and can help treat the underlying trauma that led to substance abuse.
+When there is a co-occurring mental illness, it is critical these are treated together; EMDR does this.

 Benefits of EMDR

 When eye movement desensitization and reprocessing are used in conjunction with other substance abuse therapies, it can:

 - Reduce hallucinations, delusions, anxiety and depression